ABTA RESEARCH COLLABORATION GRANTS

 - Determine if the tumor characteristics we discovered are a weakness in CP tumors that can be targeted with therapy

-- Test a novel targeted inhibitorA drug that specifically blocks on or a few cancer-driving signals in cells in our model to block CP carcinoma growth.
+- Test a novel small molecule drug in our model to block CP carcinoma growth.

 Successful completion of these studies will help to propel these findings into clinical trials for patients with CP carcinoma.